dimidimi00/dimidimi00/README.md

   ---

   <p align="left">
-    Versatile Technical Specialist with 7+ years of experience in managing high-stakes digital production pipelines.
-Proven track record in troubleshooting hardware/software issues, optimizing system workflows, and maintaining network reliability. <br><br> Transitioning into dedicated IT Infrastructure and Support roles with a strong foundation in Linux, Network Administration, and Security Best Practices.
-Committed to system uptime and operational excellence.
+    Versatile Technical Specialist with 7+ years of experience managing high-stakes digital pipelines.
+Proven track record in troubleshooting hardware/software issues and optimizing system workflows.
+Transitioning into dedicated IT Infrastructure and Support roles with a strong foundation in Linux, Network Administration, and Security Best Practices.
   </p>

 </div>

 ### 🚀 Current Mission
-I am currently transitioning from a visual logic background to threat intelligence.
+I am currently transitioning from a visual logic background to dedicated IT Infrastructure and Support roles.

 | Focus | Status | Details |
 | :--- | :--- | :--- |